 1. Electricity Usage

-The first step in sizing your solar system is to know how much energy you typically use each month.
+The first step in sizing your solar panels system is to know how much energy you typically use each month.

 This information is usually available on your electricity bill, or you can talk to your utility provider to get an estimate of the amount of energy you consume per month.